DeathcoinOfficial/Deathcoin/index.md

 Deathcoin is the perfect hedge for every assets, including stocks, bonds, etfs, derivatives, cryptocurrencies.
 The price is designed to hedge against other asset by controlling liqudity with the help of a revolution smart contract.
 In laymen's term, Deathcoin is an insurance to your portfolio.

 > When the federal reserve dilutes and steal your money from your bank, Deathcoin will protect you humbly and earn you an extravagant profit.
-> - Antonio, Our in-house Economist
+> - Dr. Ho, Our in-house Economist

 ### Deathcoin smart insurance
 The Deathcoin smart insurance will protect you from all sorts of financial crisis.
 It is an intelligent, proprietary fail-safe mechanism designed and tested rigorously, by our industry researchers, built on top of the Trc20 blockchain with a smart contract.
 During major financial crashes, our automated intelligent liqudity controlling system will retire a calculated amount of Deathcoin.
 The price of the remaining Deathcoin will rise and protect you from the gay bears.